♣ 'Love in the Time of Consequentialism.' Noûs, advance version online here.

 This paper argues that all sensible ethical theories need weighted notions.
 The paper proceeds to offer a critical introduction to the central theoretical and substantive issues concerning weight.

-♣ 'Some Uninteresting Questions About Reasons' with Justin Snedegar.
-(Draft soon)
+♣ 'Overlapping Reasons' with Justin Snedegar.
+Draft, comments welcome.

 This paper presents a new puzzle for reasons fundamentalism that provides support for 'bottom-up' ethical theories (like value-based and desire-based theories).

 ♣ 'Morals and Motives for Consequentialists.'
 Please email for draft.